kaapstorm/samuel/01_samuel_is_raised.rst

 "Sarah?"
 This was not going the right way.

 "Mom," Rachel tried to help.
-Rebecca was her too now, and Isaac and Joseph.
+Rebecca was here too now, and Isaac and Joseph.
 "Mom, this is Dad.
 It's a miracle.
 Look, mister Abramson from down the road is here too."